Metric reconstruction and the Hamiltonian for eccentric, precessing binaries in the small-mass-ratio limit: Background

 into \eqref{eqn:adjoint}, we then see that, for constant parameters $c_0$ and $c_4$, $h^\mathrm{rec}_{\alpha\beta}$ is a valid vacuum solution to the linearized Einstein equations if the potentials $\phi_{0,4}$, also known as \emph{Hertz potentials}, satisfy the vacuum adjoint Teukolsky equations, $\mathcal{O}^\dagger_{0,4}\phi_{0,4} = 0$.
 [Recall Eq.~\eqref{eqn:teuk}.]
 Furthermore, one can ensure that $h^\mathrm{rec}_{\alpha\beta}$ is the vacuum perturbation representing the Weyl scalars $\psi_{0,4}$ by enforcing Eq.~\eqref{eqn:Weyl}, leading to differential relations between $\psi_{0,4}$ and $\phi_{0,4}$.

 Our choice of $c_0$ and $c_4$ then affects the relationship between the Hertz potentials and Weyl scalars, as well as the gauge of the reconstructed metric perturbation.
-The CCK procedure amounts to setting $c_4 =0$ or $c_0 =0$, resulting in a metric perturbation in either IRG (ingoing radiation gauge) or ORG (outgoing radiation gauge),
+The CCK procedure amounts to setting $c_4 =0$ or $c_0 =0$, resulting in a metric perturbation in either IRG or ORG,

 respectively.
-Meanwhile the AAB procedures are constructed by the choices $c_4 = - c_0$ and $c_0 = c_4$, which result in metric perturbations in gauges that we refer to as either ARG (antisymmetric radiation gauge) or SRG (symmetric radiation gauge), respectively.
+Meanwhile the AAB procedures are constructed by the choices $c_4 = - c_0$ and $c_0 = c_4$, which result in metric perturbations in gauges that we refer to as either ARG or SRG, respectively.
 Both are also traceless gauges.

 Therefore, we explicitly express our reconstructed metric perturbations as

 where $\Phi_0$ and $\Phi_4$ are our (rescaled) Hertz potentials, and we introduce the factors of $2$ and $\zeta^4$ to simplify expressions later on.
 We relate $\Phi_0$ and $\Phi_4$ to $\psi_0$ and $\psi_4$ by inserting \eqref{eqn:reconstruct} into \eqref{eqn:Weyl}, resulting in